ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Technical Indicators Used in Market Analysis

 This appendix provides detailed explanations of the technical indicators employed by the Market Analyst agent in ATLAS, covering their mathematical formulations, implementation specifics, and interpretive significance in financial market analysis.
 All technical indicators described in this section are calculated by the StockSim \cite{papadakis2025stocksim} simulation environment and integrated into our analysis framework to provide comprehensive market insights.

-\paragraph{Data source.} The Market Analyst consumes OHLCV, volume, and session VWAP series from Polygon.io\footnote{\url{https://polygon.io}} for the specified instrument and evaluation window.
-Bars are retrieved at daily resolution and aligned to official U.S. market sessions, with corporate actions (splits and dividends) from Polygon used to adjust prices consistently with \textit{StockSim}.
-All technical indicators described in this appendix are computed inside \textit{StockSim} from these Polygon-derived bars.
+\paragraph{Data source.} The Market Analyst consumes OHLCV, volume, and session VWAP series from Massive\footnote{\url{https://massive.com}} for the specified instrument and evaluation window.
+Bars are retrieved at daily resolution and aligned to official U.S. market sessions, with corporate actions (splits and dividends) from Massive used to adjust prices consistently with \textit{StockSim}.
+All technical indicators described in this appendix are computed inside \textit{StockSim} from these Massive-derived bars.
 Days with incomplete or missing bars are excluded rather than backfilled, and no survivorship or lookahead adjustments are applied beyond standard split and dividend handling.